Skip to main content

 To record a loan, follow a few simple steps to get a custom account set up on your balance sheet:

-1. Go to your Accounts page under settings.
-On the right hand side of the page, click on “New Custom Account” and select the type of liability you want to create.
+1. Go to your Balances page on the left hand navigation panel.
+On the right hand side of the page, click on “New Balance Sheet Account” and select the type of liability you want to create.

 2. If this is an existing loan that you’re adding to Ambrook, list the opening balance as of the last date you computed the remaining balance.
 For example, you may have calculated your balances at the end of the last year as part of tax preparation.
 You’ll likely set this balance as a Liability (Credit) - this will show up as money you owe on your balance sheet.